trainline/react-skeletor/README.md

 ```

 ### Contribute

-Before opening any Pull Request please post an issue to ask if the changes are relevants.
+Before opening any Pull Request please post an issue explaining the problem so that the team can evaluate if the Pull Request is relevant.
-This project has adopted the [Trainline code of conduct](/CODE_OF_CONDUCT.md)